Can a Passenger Sue Both Drivers?

 Get a FREE Consultation

-rear end car accidentIf you have been injured in an accident, you almost certainly have a lot of questions about your car accident case, and depending on the incident, one of them may be, “Can a passenger sue both drivers?”
+rear end car accidentIf you have been injured in an accident, you probably have a lot of questions about your car accident case, and depending on the incident, one of them may be, “Can a passenger sue both drivers?”

-Let an experienced car accident lawyer at Munley Law Personal Injury Attorneys help answer your questions today with a free consultation.
+Let an experienced motor vehicle accident lawyer at Munley Law help answer your questions today with a free consultation.

-In essence, in most states, you may file an injury claim only against the car driver, or car drivers that are deemed at fault for the accident by the investigators.
-In the course of the car accident investigation, the appraisers will determine not just who is responsible for the car crash, but what percentage of responsibility each at-fault driver carries.
+In most states, you may file an injury claim only against the car driver, or car drivers that are deemed at fault for the accident by the investigators.
+During the car accident investigation, the appraisers will determine not just who is responsible for the car crash, but what percentage of responsibility each at-fault driver carries.

 For instance, in a two-car accident, there could be a case where Driver A is 60% responsible and Driver B is 40% responsible.
 Depending on the state, this may mean that Driver A pays out 60% of your medical bills and compensation, while Driver B pays out the remaining 40% of compensation.
 Again, this can change depending on what state your car was in at the time of the vehicle accident.